BravishkaSkytano/blog-old/source/_posts/poetry/today.md

 ---
 title: "Today"
 date: 2020-05-02
-category: poetry
+category: Poetry
-cover: images/poetry.jpg
 ---

 Sometimes I wonder what's different 'bout today\
 It doesn't take long till I find something to say.\
-Every day is different in its own way.<!--excerpt-->\
+Every day is different in its own way.<!-- more -->\
 Every day is special and as unique as today.\
 Everybody likes tomorrow and sure, it's swell,\
 But today is a day to be liked as well.\